Software Development

 • IR35 compliance requirements.
 In case the contract is found to fall under the IR35 requirements, agencies consider the tax implications.
 It impacts the day rates of contractors working on site or under your control, which can be significant in some cases.

 • Integration with legacy systems.
 Connecting with systems that lack API calls for custom middleware solutions.
-Each legacy system necessitates additional hours of engineering time since you’re essentially trying to create bridges between systems that don’t always cooperate.
+Each legacy system necessitates additional hours of engineering time since you’re essentially trying to create bridges between structures that don’t always cooperate.

 • Regulatory compliance scope.
 GDPR compliance is the bare minimum.
 But there are more, for example FCA compliance for fintech or CQC for healthcare that require rare specialists.